LesterGallagher/LesterGallagher.github.io/_posts/2018-10-30-base-converter.md

 {% include app-portal.html %}

-You can also find it in the \[play store\]([https://play.google.com/store/apps/details?id=com.EchoSierraStudio.NumericCalculator](https://play.google.com/store/apps/details?id=com.EchoSierraStudio.NumericCalculator "https://play.google.com/store/apps/details?id=com.EchoSierraStudio.NumericCalculator")).
+You can also find it in the [play store](https://play.google.com/store/apps/details?id=com.EchoSierraStudio.NumericCalculator).

 For example: If we convert the decimal number "123456789" to base 16 (hexadecimal) we get: "75bcd15", octal is "726746425" and with binary we get "111010110111100110100010101".
 You can use the tool to automate or simplify your work.

-Also, checkout \[simple function plotter\]([https://esstudio.site/SimpleFunctionPlotter/](https://esstudio.site/SimpleFunctionPlotter/ "https://esstudio.site/SimpleFunctionPlotter/")) Which allows you to plot, visualize and save algebraic formula's.
+Also, checkout [simple function plotter](https://esstudio.site/SimpleFunctionPlotter) which allows you to plot, visualize and save algebraic formula's.